"Her prediction… was correct?"

 The girl and boy were still following me and finally the girl got fed up.
 "Ugh!
 What's going on Alex?!" she asked angrily toward me.

-Frustration began to fill me because I was tired of running in circles.
+Frustration began to take over because I was tired of running in circles.
 I stopped in a dark passageway to catch my breath and get my bearings re-straightened.
-The other two also stopped behind me and didn’t say anything.
+The other two also stopped behind me and didn't say anything.

 I hit the wall with anger.
 How did this happen?
 I thought I was right behind Kiko when we entered the mountain.

 "Hey, just tell us what's wrong Alex" said the girl in a now soothing tone after noticing my anger.

 I sighed.
 I guess it wasn't their fault I was in this predicament.

 "I…" The two others lingered for my next words when I heard voices getting louder, and these voices were familiar to me.

 I quickly stood up and walked around the corner to where light was shining through a large crack in the cave.